 3. Develop an attitude of play

-Develop an attitude of play, experimentation, and inquiry and focus your attention on the present.
+Develop an attitude of play, experimentation, and inquiry.
+Focus your attention on the present.
 Shut your eyes again and when you open them, rather than seeing “things”, look for shapes, lights and darks, textures and lines.
 Record a few of these observations.

 Each time you put your observations down on paper with pictures and/or words, you create a detailed impression of the day and each page in your journal becomes a delightful memory to savor at a later date.